-Method:

-The project adopted a mixed methodology that engaged both Practice as Research (PaR) and qualitative research strategies.
+Method: The project adopted a mixed methodology that engaged both Practice as Research (PaR) and qualitative research strategies.

-Results:

-Practice as Research reflection and analysis, along with qualitative coding of participant responses allowed an inductive, thematic analysis which highlighted several recurring themes.
-These are analysed and discussed under two categories in the Analysis and Results section at the end of this paper: firstly, in relation to recurring themes in the participants' discussion around the subject of death and dying, and secondly, in relation to the socially engaged strategy (commensality and use of autobiographical performance) used to encourage that discussion.
+Results: PaR reflection and analysis, along with qualitative coding of participant responses allowed an inductive, thematic analysis that highlighted several recurring themes.
+These are analysed and discussed under two categories in the Analysis and results section at the end of this paper: firstly, in relation to recurring themes in the participants' discussion around the subject of death and dying, and secondly, in relation to the socially engaged strategy (commensality and use of autobiographical performance) used to encourage that discussion.